You have a few choices for financial support as a caregiver. Learn about payment options based on your caregiver licensing status.

 Food and nutritional support

 The Women, Infants, and Children (WIC) Nutrition Program offers healthy foods and nutritional support.
-If you have an infant or child under 5 years old, you may be eligible for WIC.
+If you have an infant or child under 5 years old, you may qualify for WIC.

 Visit the Washington State WIC page or call the WIC Cascades Support Line at 1-800-841-1410 to learn how to apply.